- Scope & Order of Execution

 Fork this repo of practice exercises.
 There are three folders of problems to work through, each corresponding with a concept to be mastered.

-We will break you into groups of 3-4 for the afternoon to work through some of the problems in the repo for that concept.
+We will break you into small groups on Fridays to work through some of the problems in the repo for that concept.
 In your small groups:

 - Each person should walk the group through a solution to at least one problem